dushyg/findFalcone/README.md

 This project is configured to be deployed to Surge web servers as part of CI/CD pipeline.
 The application can be accessed at this url : http://findingfalcone-dushyg.surge.sh

+## Responsive mobile first application design

+This project uses CSS Grid, Flexbox and css media queries to enable the app to be used on a wide range of devices.

 ## Mocking Http API calls

 This project uses angular-in-memory-web-api to mock http api calls in development mode.